 - Complete the application and have your advisor sign

 - Email complete application for approval to Carol Britton Laws, PhD, MSW; Disability Studies Coordinator at email@example.com.

-Our Disability Studies Certificate students, also considered IHDD Trainees, are linked into a national network of Interdisciplinary Trainees through IHDD’s affiliation with The Association of University Centers on Disability (AUCD).
-This network provides students with an opportunity to connect with the other 4000 trainees nationally as well as to participate in events and listservs, access resources, develop their leadership skills and socially network to build their future careers.
+The Disability Studies Certificate students, also considered IHDD Trainees, are linked into a national network of Interdisciplinary Trainees through IHDD’s affiliation with The Association of University Centers on Disability (AUCD).
+This network provides students with an opportunity to connect with the other 4,000 trainees nationally as well as to participate in events, access resources, develop their leadership skills and social network skills to build their future careers.
 Find out more at the Association of University Centers on Disabilities trainees page.

 Graduating with the IHDD Disability Studies Certificate will:

-Allow you to participate in AUCD’s Early Career Professionals group which offers professional benefits and advanced educational opportunities.
-AUCD’s early career professionals are considered emerging leaders in their fields and are highly sought after by state, national, and international disability organizations.
+- Allow you to participate in AUCD’s Early Career Professionals group.
+AUCD’s early career professionals are highly sought after by state, national, and international disability organizations.

-Provide the opportunity to learn from and with students from many disciplines, people with disabilities and their families, and the IHDD Faculty and Faculty Fellows who have recognized expertise in multiple areas.
+- Provide the opportunity to learn from and with students from many disciplines, people with disabilities and their families, and the IHDD Faculty and Faculty Fellows.

-Students with disabilities will have the opportunity to explore your identities as men and women with disabilities through the examination of disability as a social construct, with a raised awareness of your history and value as a cultural group.
-You will have the opportunity to learn from and work with recognized leaders in the Disability Rights Movement at the local, state, and national levels.
+- Students with disabilities will have the opportunity to explore their identities as men and women with disabilities with a raised awareness of the history and value as a cultural group.
+They will learn from and work with recognized leaders in the Disability Rights Movement at the local, state, and national levels.